Capital Resolve Debt Recovery – Should You Pay? 2022

 - Pressuring you to take on additional debt to pay off the debt that they are chasing for, this is known as financial harassment

-If they try any of these tactics in an attempt to get you to pay it’s best to get in contact with either a debt advice company that is used to dealing with companies such as this one or the Citizens Advice Bureau if you feel they have really overstepped the mark and you have nowhere to turn.
+If they try any of these tactics in an attempt to get you to pay it’s best to get in contact with either a debt advice company that is used to dealing with companies such as this one.
+Alternatively, contact the Citizens Advice Bureau if you feel they have really overstepped the mark and you have nowhere to turn.

 What Capital Resolve Can Do

-Now we have covered what they aren’t allowed to do, and hopefully put your mind at ease, it’s important to know what they are allowed to do.
+Now we have covered what Capital Resolve aren’t allowed to do, and hopefully put your mind at ease, it’s important to know what they are allowed to do.

 Some tactics they may employ are: